However, I’ve found it’s just as important to learn from mistakes as it is to follow good advice.

 If you start randomly firing in every direction, you’re going to startle and scare off your prey.
 You need to be targeted and clever if you wish to be victorious.

-Of course some people will argue with me and say that “getting your name out there” is the way to go.
+Of course, some people will argue with me and say that “getting your name out there” is the way to go.

-Unless you’re a large business like Nike, Apple, Coca Cola or similar then it’s likely you can’t afford to burn tens of millions of dollars on fuzzy marketing like “branding” or “getting your name out there”.
+Unless you’re a large business like Nike, Apple, Coca-Cola or similar then it’s likely you can’t afford to burn tens of millions of dollars on fuzzy marketing like “branding” or “getting your name out there”.

 Rather than “getting your name out there”, you’ll fare much better by concentrating on getting the name of your prospects in here.

-As a small or medium sized business you need to get a fast return on your marketing spend.
+As a small or medium-sized business, you need to get a fast return on your marketing spend.

 Putting your comparatively tiny marketing budget into fuzzy marketing is like the proverbial drop in the ocean.
+You need a plan.

 The game of mass marketing, branding and “getting your name out there” type of marketing can only be won with atomic bomb scale firepower.